 Your scouting can begin by locating a prospective camping location on Google Maps, but to really go in close to see property boundaries and private holdings within public lands, you’ll need specialized maps and software like OnXmaps.

 Tip: If you're new to the term Dispersed Camping: Dispersed camping is camping outside of a designated campground area on public lands.

-A Few Helpful Public Land and Dispersed Camping Terms and Definitions
+Helpful Public Land and Dispersed Camping Terms & Definitions

 - What is WMA land? - Wildlife Management Area are lands established as wildlife management areas or wildlife and environmental areas.
 These areas are often designated for hunting, fishing or simply preservation.
 Some states charge a day use or seasonal permit fee.
 To find detail information by state do a web search of “WMA <state name>” should provide you with appropriate links.